BrahmaOS/BrahmaWallet/README.md

-# wallet
+# Brahma Wallet

-A secure and native wallet for brahma os.
+Brahma Wallet is a decentralized, secure and light wallet for brahma os, and support android.

+## Features

+- Wallet account management.
+- Token assets(Now only support Ethereum ERC20 token) management.
+- Transaction management.

 ## Building

 To build everything from source, simply checkout the source and build using gradle on the build system you need.

  - JDK 1.8